corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 title: Write flows
 ---

 In Corda, flows automate the process of agreeing ledger updates.
 They are a sequence of steps that tell the node how to achieve a specific ledger update, such as issuing an asset or making a deposit.
 Nodes communicate using these flows in point-to-point interactions, rather than a global broadcast system.
 Network participants must specify what information needs to be sent, to which counterparties.
+However, flows are not specifically about a single node, it is getting the network to update the relevant ledgers.

-Top-level flows encapsulate the business logic behind the interaction between the users and your CorDapp.
+Top-level flows that we're interested in in this tutorial encapsulate the business logic behind the interaction between the users and your CorDapp.
 They can have multiple subflows and can be started via RPC.
+However, not all top-level flows rule interactions with users, some could be, for example, admin or maintenance flows.

-Subflows or built-in flows are common tasks performed in Corda, such as gathering signatures from counterparty nodes or notarising and recording a transaction.
+The Corda-provided subflows are common tasks performed in Corda, such as gathering signatures from counterparty nodes or notarising and recording a transaction.
 As a developer, you only need to implement flows for the business logic of your specific use case.

 The `Flow` interface is used to implement a flow.
 When you use this interface, your business logic will override the `call` method.
 Flows access version 2 of the Corda API through injectable services using the `@CordaInject` tag.
 See the [services documentation](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/injectable-services.md) for a list of all services available in the Corda 5 Developer Preview.